 This fee is for collections from one garden waste bin.
 If your property has not previously received the garden waste collection service and you do not have a garden waste bin, we will provide your first bin free of charge.

-Find a map of the areas covered by the garden waste scheme, what criteria properties must meet to be eligible and how to appeal if you think your household should have been included on our Who is eligible for garden waste collections? page.
+Find a map of the areas covered by the garden waste scheme, what criteria properties must meet to be eligible and how to appeal if you think your household should have been included on our garden waste eligibility page.

-Garden waste in the Teesdale area is collected by Teesdale Conservation Volunteers (trading as Rotters).
-More information on the collection service in this area is available on the Rotters website.
+Garden waste in the Teesdale area is collected by Teesdale Conservation Volunteers (Rotters website).

 It is important that you only put items that can be composted in your garden waste bin.
 Find out what goes in the bin on our what goes where web page.